thma/LtuPatternFactory/README.md

     }
 }
 ```
-The class provides a package private construtor that takes 5 arguments that are used to fill the instance attributes.
+The class provides a package private constructor that takes 5 arguments that are used to fill the instance attributes.
-Using such constructors in client code is often considerd inconvenient and potentially unsafe as certain internal constraints on
-the attributes might not be maintained by a client code invoking this constructor.
+Using constructors with so many arguments is often considered inconvenient and potentially unsafe as certain constraints on the arguments might not be maintained by client code invoking this constructor.

 The typical solution is to provide a Builder class that is responsible for maintaining internal data constraints and providing a robust and convenient API.
 In the following example the Builder ensures that a BankAccount must have an accountNo and that non null values are provided for the String attributes: